akaabdullahmateen/roadmap/documentation/css/specificity/index.md

 }
 ```

-Make sure to include a comment with every inclusion of the important flag so code maintainers understand why a CSS anti-pattern was used.
+Make sure to include a comment with every inclusion of the `!important` flag so code maintainers understand why a CSS anti-pattern was used.

 ### The `!important` exception

-CSS declarations marked as important override any other declarations within the same cascade layer and origin.
-Although technically, [`!important`](/en-US/docs/Web/CSS/important) has nothing to do with specificity, it interacts directly with specificity and the cascade.
-It reverses the [cascade](/en-US/docs/Web/CSS/Cascade) order of stylesheets.
+CSS declarations marked as `!important` override any other declarations within the same cascade layer and origin.
+Although technically, `!important` has nothing to do with specificity, it interacts directly with specificity and the cascade.
+It reverses the cascade order of stylesheets.

 If declarations from the same origin and cascade layer conflict and one property value has the `!important` flag set, the important declaration is applied no matter the specificity.
 When conflicting declarations from the same origin and cascade layer with the `!important` flag are applied to the same element, the declaration with a greater specificity is applied.

 Using `!important` to override specificity is considered a **bad practice** and should be avoided for this purpose.
 Understanding and effectively using specificity and the cascade can remove any need for the `!important` flag.

-Instead of using `!important` to override foreign CSS (from external libraries, like Bootstrap or normalize.css), import the third-party scripts directly into [cascade layers](/en-US/docs/Web/CSS/@layer).
+Instead of using `!important` to override foreign CSS (from external libraries, like Bootstrap or normalize.css), import the third-party scripts directly into cascade layers.
 If you must use `!important` in your CSS, comment your usage so future code maintainers know why the declaration was marked important and know not to override it.
 But definitely, don't use `!important` when writing plugins or frameworks that other developers will need to incorporate without being able to control.

 ### The `:where()` exception

-The specificity-adjustment pseudo-class {{CSSxRef(":where", ":where()")}} always has its specificity replaced with zero, `0-0-0`.
+The specificity-adjustment pseudo-class `:where()` always has its specificity replaced with zero, `0-0-0`.
 It enables making CSS selectors very specific in what element is targeted without any increase to specificity.

 In creating third-party CSS to be used by developers who don't have access to edit your CSS, it's considered a good practice to create CSS with the lowest possible specificity.
 For example, if your theme includes the following CSS: